Skip to Main content Open mobile menu Close mobile menu

 The ZEUS laser at the University of Michigan has begun its commissioning experiments

-The post First light at the most powerful laser in the US appeared first on Engineering Research News.
+The post First light at the most powerful laser in the US appeared first on Michigan Engineering News.

 3. First light soon at the most powerful laser in the US